thunderrabbit/barefoot_rob/content/events/2021/06/20walking-meditation-summer-solstice-smiles.md

 * I will guide us in meditation, including walking meditation.
 * Feel free to take off your shoes; whatever makes you comfortable.

+After the walking meditation:

+Feel free to join us for lunch on the top level of [Miyashita Park](https://www.miyashita-park.tokyo/) (near Shibuya Station)

 To receive the latest updates, [join our LINE group](/contact/)!

 **Costs:**